Exercise After Knee Replacement: A Comprehensive Guide

 - Dr. Mayur Rabhadiya

-- 4 min read
+- 5 min read

 Why Exercise After Knee Replacement Matters

-Build strength in quadriceps, hamstrings, and calf muscles
+Build strength in quadriceps, hamstrings, and calf muscles.

-Reduce stiffness and improve joint flexibility
+Reduce stiffness and enhance joint flexibility.

-Improve balance and walking pattern
+Improve balance and walking patterns.

-Prevent blood clots and swelling
+Prevent blood clots and swelling.

-Speed up return to daily activities
+Accelerate the return to daily activities.

-Increase long-term joint life and stability
+Increase long-term joint life and stability.

 Patients who commit to a proper exercise routine typically recover faster and walk more naturally within weeks.